opensourceBIM/BIMserver/TestData/README.md

-This projects contains a few demo plugins.
+This project contains test files